robgietema/nick/docs/system.md

 # System

-The `@system` endpoint exposes system information about the Plone backend.
+The `@system` endpoint exposes system information about the Nick backend.

 Send a `GET` request to the `@system` endpoint: